jsalva9/A0C4-alphazero-for-connect-4/adl_tasks/adl_hacking.md

 For a number of iterations:
  - Play a number of games by using the current neural network and the MCTS algorithm.
- - Update MCTS tree with results of the games.
+ - Update MCTS tree with the results of the games.
  - Gather training dataset from the MCTS tree.
  - Train the neural network on the gathered dataset.
  - Evaluate the new neural network against the previous versions of it.